u720335/Project1/README.md

 ## Steps to Download the Latest Release

-1. **Select the Latest Release**: Look for the most recent release at the top of the page.
+1. **Select the Latest Release**: Look for the most recent release at the right side of the page.
-2. **Download the Installer**: Click on the file link
+2. **Download the Installer**: Click on the download link.

 ## Steps to Install the Modpack